I'm a human being, before I'm a therapist.

-I have been practising one-to-one therapy since my first counselling placements in 2017.
+I have been practising one-to-one therapy since my first counselling placements during training in 2017.
 Working with so many diverse and wonderful people has been transformational and eye-opening for me.
-Completing numerous hours of professional development, far beyond the minimum expectations set by the BACP, I developed a wide knowledge base of therapies, and it's my belief that the person-centred experiential way of working is one of the most radical, positively counter-cultural and humane, which is why I choose to work with this approach.
+Completing numerous hours of professional development, far beyond the minimum expectations set by the BACP, I developed a wide knowledge base of therapies, and it's my belief that the Person Centred way of working is one of the most radical, positively counter-cultural and humane, which is why I choose to work with this approach.

 I work online via end-to-end encrypted video calls, as well as face-to-face in central Brighton, and I offer outdoor sessions on the Sussex Downs.